Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Quasi-coupled Newton iterative effective reactive Robin conditions

 \subsection{General non-linear unrestricted reaction rate}

-Here we will formulate a set of iterative Robin conditions required to solve the reactive conditions for unrestricted species and non-linear reaction.
+Here we will formulate a set of iterative Robin conditions required to solve the reactive conditions for unrestricted species and non-linear reactions.
 Consider a general non-linear reaction with $i=J,...,K$ reactants and $i=K+1,...,M$ products:

-We model (\ref{def::unresGenReacEqn}) using the following conditions with general, possibly non-linear, reaction rates $r_i$:
+We model \cref{def::unresGenReacEqn} using the following conditions with general, possibly non-linear, reaction rates $r_i$:

-We begin by writing $\flux_i$ in full and use $\mathbf{n}=-\mathbf{n}^\prime$ to give $\flux_i\rvert_{\Gamma_f}\cdot\mathbf{n} = -\flux_{i}\rvert_{\Gamma_f}\cdot\mathbf{n}^\prime$, a more acceptable form for \of.
+We begin by writing $\flux_i$ in full and use $\mathbf{n}=-\mathbf{n}^\prime$ to give $\flux_i\rvert_{\Gamma_{\text{f}}}\cdot\mathbf{n} = -\flux_{i}\rvert_{\Gamma_{\text{f}}}\cdot\mathbf{n}^\prime$, a more acceptable form for \of.
 Since formulating the necessary Robin conditions is the same for all species $i$, we omit the subscript from here onward unless necessary.
-Instead we introduce two new subscripts $s$ and $f$ denoting evaluation on the solid or fluid side of $\Gamma$:
+Instead, we introduce two new subscripts $s$ and $f$ denoting evaluation on the solid or fluid side of $\Gamma$:

-We next use the first order approximation $\nabla_{\mathbf{n}^\prime}c_{f} = B_{f}(c_{f} - c_{f,c})$, where the coefficient $B_f$ is determined by \of and $c_{f,c}$ denotes the cell centre value of cells sharing a face with $\Gamma$.
-Alongside the continuity condition (\ref{bcon::unresGenReacContinuity}) this allows us to rearrange (\ref{bcon::unresGenReacFull}) into a form close to Robin:
+We next use the first order approximation $\nabla_{\mathbf{n}^\prime}c_{\text{f}} = B_{\text{f}}(c_{\text{f}} - c_{\text{f,c}})$, where the coefficient $B_{\text{f}}$ is determined by \of and $c_{\text{f,c}}$ denotes the cell centre value of cells sharing a face with $\Gamma$.
+Alongside the continuity condition \cref{bcon::unresGenReacContinuity} this allows us to rearrange \cref{bcon::unresGenReacFull} into a form close to Robin:

 Since $r_i$ may be non-linear, we linearise about an initial guess $\mathbf{c}^{N}=(c_{J}^{N},c_{J+1}^{N},...,c_i^N,...,c_{M}^{N})$ of concentrations and define $\delta c_{j} = c_{j}-c_{j}^{N}$: